Why do you need several sessions of laser hair removal?

 During the 2nd phase, the hair becomes detached from the bulb.
 When this occurs hair removal will not be effective because the laser light energy is not conducted to the bulb.
 As a result, the hair will not be destroyed, and new growth can be expected.

-Because the hair growth cycle is different for everyone, you will understand why we need more sessions to complete the hair removal process.
+Because the hair growth cycle is different for everyone, you will understand why we need a various number of sessions to complete the hair removal process.
 The number of hair removal sessions depends on the treatment area, skin type and hair growth rate of each patient.
 Generally, 6 to 10 sessions spaced over 4 to 8 weeks is required to permanently eliminate all the hair within the treated area.